JoelJJoseph/Appathon/README.md

 5. **Google Cloud Custom Search API** : This API service has been used to get images corresponding to words for the user for better visualization.
 6.**bootstrap**
 7.**ibm-watson**

+## Challenges we ran into
+We ran into many challenges, including creating the map, some of the activities, and some trouble with the code as well, but all of that apart we all feel very proud that overcame all those problems and created a beautiful website.

+## Accomplishments that we're proud of
+The implementation of the entire project helped us realize the importance of collaboration and the dynamics of working in a team In every Hackathon, proper time management plays a crucial role that can become a determining factor for the overall progress; we understood the instrumentality of following the code of conduct and treating fellow developers with respect while learning and improving through their feedback.

+What's next for AlzDys
+AlzDys at its core is to let everyone know that Dyslexia cannot stop them from being successful.
+We hope that in the future we provide inspiration and resources for many other disorders, as dyslexia is only one of them.